The goal of the ketogenic diet for cancer is to reduce the amount of glucose made available to tumor tissue.

 Q: Who will monitor my health status?

-Q: Is this diet appropriate for everyone?A: Some conditions (impaired fat digestion/ metabolism) or lifestyle choices (veganism, "juicing") are incompatible with a ketogenic lifestyle.
+Q: Is this diet appropriate for everyone?A: Some conditions (impaired fat digestion/ liver disease) or lifestyle choices (veganism, "juicing") are not compatible with a ketogenic lifestyle.